siddharthadhyani/NewsLens-Phase-2/README.md

 # 📰 NewsLens

-### AI-Assisted Media Literacy & Information Analysis

-> **Understand how information is presented before you believe it.**
+> **Understand the news.
+Don't just read it.**

-NewsLens is an AI-assisted web application that analyzes the **language and presentation style of news content**.

-Instead of immediately deciding whether a news story is true or false, NewsLens first examines how the information is presented — including tone, sensationalism, emotional framing, loaded language, and potential factual claims.
+NewsLens is an AI-assisted media literacy and evidence-based news analysis tool.
+It analyzes how a news story is presented and helps users investigate potentially factual claims using live web sources.

 ---